railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

    *Process for handling a repair*

 Once a repair has been entered onto the system, it is in the 'draft' state.
 In this state it has no impact on the rest of the system.
-You can print a quotation from it using the action 'Print Quotation'.
+You can print a quotation from it using the action 'Quotation / Order'.
 The repair quotation can then be sent to the customer.

-Once the customer approves the repair, use the menu :menuselection:`Manufacturing --> Repairs --> Repairs in quotation` to find the draft repair.
+Once the customer approves the repair, use the menu :menuselection:`Manufacturing --> Manufacturing --> Repair Orders` to find the draft repair.
 Click to confirm the draft repair and put it into the running state.
 You can specify the invoicing mode in the second tab:

 * no invoicing,